 "One horrid rhyme after another, I'll give you one horrid rhyme after another!
 My rhymes are never horrid, you idiot!
-How dare—" the rest of its rant was abruptly cut off as Minerva got fed up and flicked a silencing spell in his direction.
-The Headmaster grinned at her and began to compose his reply as the heads of houses, not to mention the rest of the staff, began to discuss how, exactly, they would find the wayward ghosts.
+How dare—" the rest of its rant was abruptly cut off as Minerva got fed up and flicked a silencing spell in its direction.
+The Headmaster grinned at her and began to compose his reply letter as the heads of houses, not to mention the rest of the staff, opened a discussion on how, exactly, they would find the wayward ghosts.

 Show no idleness

-He'd spent the rest of the day contemplating every single "freakish" thing he'd ever done, as his relatives called it, and trying to find some connecting factor between the events aside from his lack of understanding.
+He'd spent the rest of the day contemplating every single "freakish" thing he'd ever done (his relatives' phrase) and trying to find some connecting factor between the events aside from his lack of understanding.
 He must have appeared to be daydreaming, for after he'd finished the fence, weeded, and mowed the lawn, he'd been called inside and given a loud lecture from his aunt on "concentrating on his tasks and not staring off into space like an idiot".
 His uncle had entered in the middle of the rant and thus he earned himself yet another beating and orders to clean the house from top to bottom, before dark, or there'd be Hell to pay.

 Don't hope, don't dream, and don't believe in a better world, it doesn't exist

 The next morning, Harry was rudely jolted from a strange dream not by the screeching of his aunt, but the unpleasant squealing joy of his cousin.
-Uhoh, what's going on now?
-He though with a wince, dressing himself in the rare chance that he'd be let out of his cupboard, although he wasn't looking forward to the venture.
+Uhoh, what's going on now? he though with a wince, dressing himself in the rare chance that he'd be let out of his cupboard.
 Dudley happy was never a good sign, and Harry would undoubtedly prefer the dark, safe confines of his shelter than whatever was going on out there.
 The choice was snatched from him as his cupboard door was unlocked and his aunt snarled down at him.

 "Get moving, you're making breakfast and then Vernon has an announcement to make.
 No dawdling, now."
 Harry sighed once before leaving the quiet darkness of his cupboard and joining the rest of the world.
-He set the table as fast as he could, hurriedly made bacon and eggs (again, as for some reason his cousin wanted them), and slid into the most unnoticed corner of the dining room when his aunt poked him in that direction.
+He set the table as fast as he could, hurriedly made bacon and eggs, and slid into the most unnoticed corner of the dining room when his aunt poked him in that direction.
 His uncle entered a moment later.